nandodavila/ReadME-Generator/README.md

   ## Discription

-  This App will make making READme.md's easier, and quicker.
-By asking you basic questions about your application
+  This app will make making READme.MDs easier, and quicker.
+It will ask you basic question about you application, and fill in your read me when you are done

   ## Installation
   npm i

   ## Usage

-  Just type node index in your console, and let it do all the work for you
+  Just type node index in your console and let it do the rest

   ## Contributing